-- Loosen 3 screws on cylinder cover.

-- Remove the cylinder cover.

-- Pull off the spark plug boot.

-Remove spark plug from cylinder and discard

-- Replace with Champion RCJ-7Y spark plug and tighten securely with a 3/4 inch socket wrench.
-Spark plug gap should be 0.025 inches.

-- Reinstall the spark plug boot.

-- Reinstall the cylinder cover and 3 screws.
-Tighten securely
+- · Loosen and remove the screws on the cylinder cover. - Remove the cylinder cover. - Pull off the spark plug boot. - Remove spark plug from cylinder and discard. - Replace with Champion RCJ-7Y spark plug and tighten securely with a 3/4 inch socket wrench.
+Spark plug gap should be 0.025 inches. - Reinstall the spark plug boot. - Reinstall the cylinder cover and screws.
+Tighten securely.